-- globals (dict) The global scope in which to execute code.
+- globals (Optional[dict[str, Any]]) The global scope in which to execute code.
 This is used as the globals parameter for exec.
-If globals is absent, a new empty dictionary is used.
-See the exec documentation for more info. - locals (dict) The local scope in which to execute code.
+If globals is absent, a new empty dictionary is used. - locals (Optional[dict[str, Any]]) The local scope in which to execute code.
 This is used as the locals parameter for exec.
 If locals is absent, the value of globals is used.
-See the exec documentation for more info.

-Returns If the last nonwhitespace character of source is a semicolon, return None.
+If the last nonwhitespace character of source is a semicolon, return None.
 If the last statement is an expression, return the result of the expression.
-Use the return_mode and quiet_trailing_semicolon parameters to modify this default behavior.
+Use the return\mode and quiet\trailing\semicolon parameters to modify this default behavior.